oncody/civ-board-game-2010/README.md

 * Steal one of the loser’s culture event cards.
 The winner only gets to look at the card backs when choosing.
 * Steal one of the loser’s coin tokens and place it on the winner’s civilization sheet.
 This cannot affect investments.

-.
-If it is a wonder, the wonder marker and card are returned to the box and may not be rebuilt for the remainder of the game.

-When a great person marker is killed (normally by a culture event or the destruction of a city), the player must check to see whether they now have too many great person cards of that type.
-A player may only have one great person card for each great person marker of that type they possess (including markers on the map and those held in reserve), regardless of whether the cards are faceup or facedown.
-Thus, a player with two artist great person markers may have no more than two great artist cards total.
-If a player has too many of the same type of great person card, they must randomly discard cards of that type (one at a time) until they no longer have too many.

 ## Appendix:
 [Rulebook](https://images-cdn.fantasyflightgames.com/ffg_content/civilization/support/civilization-rules.pdf)